 Step 4: If you want to keep the collection hidden from any active sales channels, select the option Manage present in the Collection availability section.
 You must remove the check from the channel’s name by clicking it.

 Step 5: The last step requires you to save the settings.

 Phase 3: Setting up your tax-exempt customers.

 Shopify allows you to set customers that can be fully tax-exempt.
-These customers arent charged tax in any manner while checking out of your store.
-However, to ensure the tax-exemption, they need to ensure that they log in using similar emails as listed on the customer account.
+These customers aren’t charged to tax in any manner while checking out of your store.
+However, to ensure the tax exemption, they must log in using similar emails listed on the customer account.

 Steps to conclude such settings: